george-hawkins/blender-donut-notebook/LEVEL-2.md

 ![img.png](disable-realtime-particles.png)

 As with sculpting, you can adjust the brush radius with `f` - Andrew uses a radius of about 270px.
-Draw a big fat circle on the top of the icing, then adjust the radius down, e.g. to 150px, and flip the _Weight_ value between 1 (to draw in red) and 0 to draw in blue to get exactly the coverage you want:
+Draw a big fat circle on the top of the icing, then adjust the radius down, e.g. to 150px, and flip the _Weight_ value between 1 (to draw in red) and 0 (to draw in blue) to get exactly the coverage you want:

 ![img.png](weight-paint-complete.png)

 Re-enable the sprinkles (monitor icon) and switch back to _Object Mode_ - interestingly, `tab` would switch to _Edit Mode_ but then `tab` again would switch back to _Weight Mode_, i.e. `tab` toggles between _Edit Mode_ and the previously selected mode.
 So use `ctrl-tab` instead.

-Nothing has changed, to get the particles to use the weight painting, go to _Particle Properties, then go right down and expand _Vertex Groups_ and set _Density_ to _Group_:
+Nothing has changed, to get the particles to use the weight painting, go to _Particle Properties_, then go right down and expand _Vertex Groups_ and set _Density_ to _Group_:

 ![img.png](vertex-groups.png)